craftcms/docs/docs/3.x/assets.md

 ### Managing Subfolders

-You can create a subfolder in one of your volumes by right-clicking on the volume in the left sidebar, and then choosing “New subfolder”.
+You can create a subfolder in one of your volumes by right-clicking the volume in the left sidebar, and choosing **New subfolder**.

 Once you’ve created a subfolder, you can start dragging files into it.

-You can create a nested subfolder within a subfolder by right-clicking on the subfolder in the left sidebar, and then choosing “New subfolder”.
+You can create a nested subfolder within a subfolder by right-clicking the subfolder in the left sidebar, and again choosing **New subfolder**.

-You can rename a subfolder by right-clicking on the subfolder in the left sidebar, and then choosing “Rename folder”.
+You can rename a subfolder by right-clicking on the subfolder in the left sidebar and choosing **Rename folder**.

-You can delete a subfolder (and all assets within it) by right-clicking on the subfolder in the left sidebar, and then choosing “Delete folder”.
+You can delete a subfolder (and all assets within it) by right-clicking on the subfolder in the left sidebar and choosing **Delete folder**.

 ## Updating Asset Indexes